GADGET - 5G enabled ground segment technologies over the air demonstrator

 Benefits

-A 5G satellite system is beneficial for various reasons and different use cases, especially broadband communications in underserved areas by terrestrial TLC infrastructures, as well as offering an international and global coverage.
-The 5G satellite network will lead to a reduction of digital divide, and will offer broadband connectivity at lower costs than ground infrastructures, especially in underserved or developing areas such as extended areas in Africa or south-east Asia.
-Another beneficial of the 5G NTN is that it will facilitate and speed-up the actual integration between satellite and terrestrial networks providing an actual global access to Internet to the worldwide users.
+A 5G satellite system is beneficial for various reasons and different use cases, especially broadband communications in underserved areas, as well as offering an international or even global coverage.
+The feasibility of a 5G satellite network leads to a reduction of digital divide, and offers broadband connectivity at lower costs than ground infrastructures, especially in underserved or developing areas such as Africa or south-east Asia.

 Features

-The system includes a 5G-compatible gNodeB and UE developed in an open-source approach and running on COTS hardware compatible with the 5G Release 16 and upgradable in an easy way to future new release currently in development.
+The system includes a 5G-compatible gNB developed in and open approach running on COTS hardware starting from the Release 16, but upgradable in an easy way to be compliant with the latest satellite adaptions, currently in the Release 17 developments.

 System Architecture